vaibhavraghavan/HAMS-MREL/docs/installation_linux.md

 ### Build and Execute Using the Fortran Package Manager

 Alternatively, you may build, install and run HAMS-MREL using the Fortran Package Manager.
-This options makes use of the [fpm.toml](../fpm.toml) file which defines source files, dependencies, etc.
+This option makes use of the [fpm.toml](../fpm.toml) file which defines source files, dependencies, etc.

 To build and run using FPM: